fbpx Skip to Content

 Bright and direct light can cause the leaves to discolor.

 Calathea plants are finicky about the temperatures they grow in.
-Preferable is to maintain a consistent temperature that’s between 62ºF and 81ºF (16ºC to 27 °C).
+Maintaining a consistent temperature between 62ºF and 81ºF (16ºC to 27 °C) is preferable.

-When temperatures sway away from their preferred range, the plant will be stressed and it can cause the leaves to yellow.
+When temperatures sway away from their preferred range, the plant will be stressed, and it can cause the leaves to turn yellow.

 When temperatures are too high, the leaves on Calathea plants start to curl before discoloring.
 Too low a temperature is worse as that will stunt growth.

 In their native environment, Calathea plants are used to humidity levels in the 90% range.
-Indoors, that’s near impossible to replicate.
+Indoors, that’s nearly impossible to replicate.

-They can tolerate humidity levels between 50% and 70%, but never lower than 50%.
+They can tolerate humidity between 50% and 70% but never below 50%.
 When the humidity drops under 50%, that’s when you’ll start to see the leaves on Calathea plants turn yellow.

 A room humidifier is beneficial for growing tropical plants indoors, but if you struggle to maintain a relative humidity level of 50%, there are some things that can be done to increase local humidity around the plants.